 In this scenario, as there is a causal relationship documented between the chronic kidney disease and hypertension etc, a code from I12.- Hypertensive kidney disease or I13.- Hypertensive heart and kidney disease should be assigned as per ACS 0913 Hypertensive kidney disease (I12), ACS 0927 Hypertensive heart and kidney disease (I13) and ACS 1438 Chronic kidney disease.
 This patient also meets the criteria for insulin resistance, therefore, E11.72 Type 2 Diabetes mellitus with features of insulin resistance is assigned and it is not necessary to assign I10 Essential (primary) hypertension as the 'hypertension' has already been captured in I12.-.

-Correct code assignment for the scenario when diabetes meets ACS 0001 Principal diagnosis would be: E11.72 Type 2 Diabetes mellitus with features of insulin resistance 112.- Hypertensive kidney disease or 113.- Hypertensive heart and kidney disease, and E11.22 Type 2 Diabetes mellitus with established diabetic nephropathy
+Correct code assignment for the scenario when diabetes meets ACS 0001 Principal diagnosis would be: E11.72 Type 2 Diabetes mellitus with features of insulin resistance I12.- Hypertensive kidney disease, and E11.22 Type 2 Diabetes mellitus with established diabetic nephropathy